stephaneVercouillieBMID/slate/source/index.html.md

 ```

 ### Authentication Response
-An Authentication Response is an OAuth 2.0 Authorization Response message.
+An Authentication Response is an [OAuth 2.0 Authorization Response](https://tools.ietf.org/html/rfc6749#section-4.1.2) message.
 As such, the Authentication Response will return the following parameters:

 Parameter | Provided | Description
 -- | -- | --
 `code` | Always | Authorization code to later provide to the token endpoint.
 This code has a lifetime of 3 minutes.
 `state` |  | The exact value received from the client, if the parameter was present in the Authentication Request.

+> Example of Authentication Response

 ```http
 HTTP/1.1 302 Found